 Education & Training Required

-Employers usually require applicants to complete an associate or a bachelor's degree program in radiation therapy, which can be completed at schools offering this course such as Gwynedd Mercy.
+Employers usually require applicants to complete an associate or a bachelor's degree program in radiation therapy, which can be completed at schools offering this course.
 Radiation therapy programs include core courses on radiation therapy procedures and the scientific theories behind them.
 In addition, such programs often include courses on human anatomy and physiology, physics, algebra, precalculus, writing, public speaking, computer science, and research methodology.
 In 2009, there were 102 radiation therapy programs in the U.S. that were accredited by the American Registry of Radiologic Technologists (ARRT).

 Certifications Needed (Licensure)